Adamskoullos/TraderDashboards/README.md

 1. Pre-market multi-timeframe analysis of the major indexes to frame the market and create a bigger picture road map
 2. Digging deeper and identifying strong sectors in a strong market and weak sectors in a weak market
-3. Researching the technicals and fundamentals of specific stocks to potentially trade in line with the the above top down analysis
+3. Analysing specific stocks to potentially trade in line with the the above top down analysis
 4. Monitoring live market data: quickly being able to identify intraday sentiment, overall market direction, breaking news and economic events